-A function is a block of code that we give a name that performs a specific task.
+A function is a block of code that we name that performs a specific task.
 They are a fundamental tool for structuring and reusing code in modern programming.

-Functions allow to reuse the code, modularize it, and structure it in a more manageable way.
+Functions allow code reuse, modularization, and structuring in a more manageable way.
 A good definition of functions is key to writing clean and maintainable code.

 To explain what a function is, it is often said as an example that it is a “machine” where “things go in” and “things come out.”

 For example, suppose you want to calculate the square root of a number.
-Imagine that every time you had to calculate a square root you had to put the code (which, by the way, is not short) It would be crazy!
+Imagine that every time you had to calculate a square root, you had to write the code (which I can tell you, is not short)!
+It would be crazy!

 In this case, someone has already taken the trouble to program that functionality for you.
-So you can call it comfortably from your program.
+This way you can call it comfortably from your program.

 var raiz = raiz_cuadrada(25)

-What is “inside the machine” and what it does, for now, we don’t care much.
-What matters to us is that it works and that we can use it to calculate square roots.
+What is “inside the machine” and what it does, for now, does not matter much.
+What matters is that it works and that we can use it to calculate square roots.

 Advantages of using functions

-One of the main reasons to use functions is that they allow code reuse.
-Instead of having to copy and paste the same code in different parts of a program, you can create a function and call it in different places as needed.
-This not only makes the code easier to write, but also to maintain and update.
+One of the main reasons to use functions is that they allow for code reuse.
+Instead of having to copy and paste the same code in different parts of a program, you can create a function and call it in different places as needed (this not only makes the code easier to write but also to maintain and update).

-Another important advantage of functions is that they allow the code to be structured into smaller and more manageable modules.
-This makes the code easier to understand and debug, and allows multiple programmers to work on the same project more efficiently.
+Another important advantage of functions is that they allow you to structure code into smaller and more manageable modules (this makes the code easier to understand and debug, and allows multiple programmers to work on the same project more efficiently).

-Don’t be too scared about “created by ourselves.”
-It is so common that you will do it constantly, without any effort.
+Don’t be too scared by the “created by ourselves” part.
+It’s something so common that you’ll do it constantly, without much effort.

 How to invoke a function

-The process of using a function is called “calling” or “invoking” the function.
-Which sounds like sacrificing a goat 🐐 in a pentateuch to call the evil one, but what can I do… it’s called that way.
+The process of using a function is called “calling” or “invoking” the function (which sounds like sacrificing a goat 🐐 in a pentateuch to call the evil one, but what can I do… that’s what it’s called).

 suma(3, 5)

-Although not in all languages it is like this.
-For example, in Haskell or F# the function name is simply used
+Although this is not the case in all languages.
+For example, in Haskell or F#, you simply use the function name

 suma 3 5

 In any case, the concept is the same.
-Invoke a function that has been defined, so that it performs its task.
+Invoking a function that has been defined, for it to execute its task.

 Examples of functions in different languages